PIH/openmrs-module-pacsintegration/mirth/README.md

 - Copy the `docker-compose-mirth.yml` and `.env` files to the directory on your machine where you want to install Mirth
 - Edit the `.env` file:
   - To set the MySQL username and password (Note that the username/password is only used internally within this Docker network, so only need to be set here, though you will need them if you want to connect to the Mirth MySQL database remotely for any reason.)
-  - Set the inbound port that Mirth will be listening on
+  - Set the inbound port that you want Mirth to listen on
   - Set the DOCKER_DATA_DIR to the directory used for docker data on this machine
   - Set the UID/GID for the mysql user (see above)
 - Create the following directories and assign the owner of the mysql directory to the MySQL users respectively